onny-kat/ccna-labs-portfolio/01-basic-fundamental/01-switch-intial-setup/README.md

-# Lab 2.7.6: Implement Basic Connectivity
+# Lab: Basic Switch and End Device Configuration

 ## Lab Overview & Objectives
 This lab focuses on performing initial administrative setup and IP connectivity configuration on Cisco Catalyst switches (`S1` and `S2`) and end-user host devices (`PC-A` and `PC-B`) using Cisco Packet Tracer.